Our Founder, Charles H. Dyson

 Charlie and his wife Margaret were strong advocates of the importance of giving back and in 1957 created the Dyson Foundation.
 Over the past six decades, the family-directed foundation has provided support for educational, health and general charitable causes.
-Current giving is $16-18 million annually.
+Current giving is in the range of $13-14 million annually.

 Upon Charlie’s retirement from active participation in the business in 1992, his son Robert R. Dyson took up the reins of DKM and currently serves as Chairman and Chief Executive Officer.

 Dyson had a life-long involvement with his alma mater, Pace University, where he served on the Board of Trustees for 15 years, five of them as chairman.
 Dyson also served for a time on the board of Common Cause, a public affairs organization.
 Charlie Dyson died in 1997.

 The College of Arts and Sciences at Pace and the School of Applied Economics and Management at Cornell University were both named in Dyson’s honor.
 Further, both Charlie and Margaret are memorialized at Marist College in Poughkeepsie, where the Margaret M. and Charles H. Dyson Center serves as home to the School of Management and the School of Social and Behavioral Sciences.